alcasinoroyale/the_itinerary_hub/README.md

 5. Use the command "shotgun" to jump into the app.
 6. Navigate to the specific IP address or localhost:9393 in your browser to get started.

-# Contributing
+## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/alcasinoroyale/the_itinerary_hub.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the <a href="http://contributor-covenant.org">Contributor Covenant</a>" code of conduct.

-# License
+## License

-The app is available as open source under the terms of the MIT License.
+The app is available as open source under the terms of the <a href="https://opensource.org/licenses/MIT">MIT License</a>" respectively.